January 31, 2015

-2. For more on variations of cooperative learning, see Alfie Kohn, No Contest: The Case Against Competition, rev. ed.
+2. For more on different varieties of cooperative learning, see Alfie Kohn, No Contest: The Case Against Competition, rev. ed.
 (Houghton Mifflin, 1992), chap.
 10.

 3. In fact, the idea isn’t limited to schools, nor did it start there.
 Co-opting is an age-old strategy to weaken movements that attempt to challenge existing power structures, thereby avoiding the need for heavy-handed responses that might end up strengthening those movements.
 Thus, rather than firing potentially rebellious workers, executives may promote them to managerial positions on the theory that someone will hesitate to oppose a system in which he or she now plays a privileged role.
 Similarly, oil and coal companies may avoid publicly attacking environmental activists, preferring to insist that they (the companies) support the same goals by strategically funding green organizations or adopting an earth-friendly vocabulary to describe their fossil-fuel initiatives.